Machine-learning approach to finite-size effects in systems with strongly interacting fermions: Introduction

 \section{Introduction}

 In recent years machine learning (ML) techniques have established themselves in quantum many-body theory as a set of essential and promising tools for solving a diverse range of novel and existing problems.
 In the study of nuclei, extrapolations from the no-core shell model along with coupled-cluster calculations have been carried out to determine nuclear masses and radii \cite{jiang2019extrapolation, Negoita_2019}.
 Machine learning has also been applied to improve computational efficiency \cite{huang_2017, liu_2017, shen2018selflearning, Nelson_2019, Torlai_2018, Carrasquilla_2019} and to develop computationally feasible models, like those for wavefunctions \cite{Lasseri_2020, Carleo_2017, Gao_2017}.
 In general, the utility provided by these machine learning models arises from their ability to capture underlying dependencies, allowing for data to be interpolated and extrapolated.
-Despite their wide applicability, these algorithms require special consideration to avoid capturing misleading effects \cite{pastore2020extrapolating}.
+Despite the ability of the networks to generalize, special attention must often be made to the representation of the data through, for example, feature engineering, to avoid misleading extrapolations \cite{pastore2020extrapolating}.